MicrosoftDocs/office-docs-powershell/teams/teams-ps/teams/Get-SharedWithTeam.md

 -SharedWithTeam d2aad370-c6ca-438b-b4d7-05f0aa911a7b
 ```

-Returns detail of a team with which specified channel is shared.
+Returns detail of a team with which a specified channel is shared.

 ## PARAMETERS